-You don’t need to be an expert gardener, a Sir David Attenborough, or even an Alan Titchmarsh to enjoy the many benefits of gardening that we will reveal in a moment, All it takes is a few basic garden tools, a little know-how, and you’re away!
+You don’t need to be an expert gardener, a Sir David Attenborough, or even an Alan Titchmarsh to enjoy the many benefits of gardening that we will reveal in a moment, All it takes is a few basic garden tools, a little know-how or a little study, and you’ll find yourself you’re away!

-So if you’re looking to do your bit for the environment or get some exercise — even if you just want to tame that unruly patch of grass behind your house — check out our top ten reasons on the importance of gardening and why you should start, then go get those fingers green!
+So if you’re looking to do your bit for the environment or get some exercise back — even if you just want to tame that unruly patch of grass behind your house — check out our top ten reasons on the importance of gardening and why you should start, then go get those fingers green!

-Reduces Stress & Anxiety
+Gardening Reduces Stress & Anxiety

 - Digging, to replace garden turf